groundlight/python-sdk/docs/docs/installation/1-linux.md

-# Installing on Windows, Linux, or MacOS
+# Installing on Linux

-This guide will help you install the Groundlight SDK on Windows, Linux, or macOS.
+This guide will help you install the Groundlight SDK on Linux.
 The Groundlight SDK requires Python 3.7 or higher.

 ## Prerequisites